A friend once described me as having "porous boundaries." I would've gone with "selectively permeable," but the idea is basically the same.

-Movies: Mean Girls, 2001: A Space Odyssey, Barry Lyndon, Star Wars, Persona, Weekend, Grosse Pointe Blank, Aguirre, the Wrath of God, Koyaanisqatsi, Hedwig and the Angry Inch, Paris Is Burning, Raiders of the Lost Ark, Cave of Forgotten Dreams, The Passion of Joan of Arc, Bring It On
+Movies: Mean Girls, 2001: A Space Odyssey, Barry Lyndon, Star Wars, Persona, Weekend, Grosse Pointe Blank, The Cook the Thief His Wife and Her Lover, Aguirre the Wrath of God, Koyaanisqatsi, Hedwig and the Angry Inch, Paris Is Burning, Raiders of the Lost Ark, Cave of Forgotten Dreams, The Passion of Joan of Arc, Bring It On, Under the Skin

 There are also a few artists who have one or a few tracks I love but wouldn't count as overall favorites: Aphex Twin, Charles Mingus, M.I.A., Beck, Bon Iver, Caroline Shaw, "Jolene"

-TV: The Simpsons, The Outs, Battlestar Galactica, Planet Earth, Star Trek: The Next Generation, Torchwood (Children of Earth especially), Absolutely Fabulous, (most of) Twin Peaks, The IT Crowd, Arrested Development, What's My Line?, And As It Is Such, So Also As Such Is It Unto You, and I'm starting genuinely to enjoy Looking
+TV: The Simpsons, The Outs, Battlestar Galactica, Happy Endings, Planet Earth, Star Trek: The Next Generation, Torchwood (Children of Earth especially), Absolutely Fabulous, (most of) Twin Peaks, The IT Crowd, Arrested Development, What's My Line?, Archer

-Stand-up: Louis C.K., Tig Notaro, Mike Birbiglia, James Adomian, Gabe Leidman, Miss Coco Peru
+Stand-up: Louis C.K., Tig Notaro, Maria Bamford, Mike Birbiglia, James Adomian, Gabe Leidman, Miss Coco Peru

-Buildings: Kimbell Art Museum (Kahn), Church of Light (Ando), Aqua (Gang), Baker Dormitory (Aalto), Deutsche Post Tower (Jahn), Crown Center (SOM), Villa Savoye (Le Corbusier--yeah, yeah), Crown Hall (Mies), National Gallery East Building (Pei).
+Buildings: Kimbell Art Museum (Kahn), Church of Light (Ando), Aqua (Gang), Baker Dormitory (Aalto), Deutsche Post Tower (Jahn), Crown Center (SOM), Villa Savoye (Le Corbusier), Crown Hall (Mies), National Gallery East Building (Pei).
 Eventually I'll visit them all.

 Artists: Michelangelo, Rembrandt, Rogier van der Weyden, Jan van Eyck, Hans Memling, Hans Holbein, Barbara Kruger, Andy Warhol, Marcel Duchamp, Alberto Giacometti, Sigmar Polke, Sol Lewitt, Eva Hesse, Robert Smithson, Adrian Piper, Jeff Koons, Cindy Sherman, Jenny Holzer, Gerhard Richter, Lorna Simpson, Robert Mapplethorpe, George Platt Lynes, Carolee Schneemann, Felix Gonzalez-Torres.